 Happy Earth Day and Here's to an Earth Friendly and Healthy Happy Hour!

-* Yes, I do occasionally use sugar in my recipes, sweeteners are one of the vital elements to a balanced cocktail and sometimes there is no alternative to sugar itself, BUT sugar is NOT by nature unhealthy, it's the AMOUNT of sugars and corn syrup, ad nauseum, that is consumed that is the culprit to a healthy diet.
+* Yes, I do occasionally use sugar in my recipes, sweeteners are one of the vital elements to a balanced cocktail and sometimes there is no alternative to sugar itself, BUT sugar is NOT by nature unhealthy, it's the AMOUNT of sugar and corn syrup, ad nauseum, that is added and/or hidden in processed food and drink that is the culprit to a healthy diet.
 Turbinado and Demerara are raw sugars and are good alternatives to cane sugars.
 Remember, balance is the key, to a healthy life and a healthy Earth.